ashwanisa/Coursera/README.md

 ## Notes

-### For detailed interview-ready notes on all courses in the Coursera Deep Learning specialization, refer [www.aman.ai](https://aman.ai/).

 ## Cloning Instructions

 1. `git-lfs` is used to handle large dataset files in this repo.
 As such, please make sure `git-lfs` is installed before cloning this repo.